 As discussed above, the SFBAAB is in nonattainment for O3, PM{2.5}, and PM10.
 Therefore, any substantial increases in the amount of O3 precursors and particulate matter in the region would be considered considerable contribution to potentially significant cumulative impacts, including those attributed to construction emissions.
 Because the exact size, design, and timing of future development projects in the Project area is unknown, cumulative construction emissions cannot be quantified (refer to Impact AQ-1 above).
-However, as described in Impact AQ-1 above, the potential for exceedance of thresholds based on potential annual rates and location of construction which indicate that, for mid- to large-sized projects, project-level measures may be unavailable to reduce emissions to a level below the significant and are therefore considered cumulatively considerable.
+However, as described in Impact AQ-1 above, the potential for exceedance of thresholds based on potential annual rates and location of construction which indicate that, for mid- to large-sized projects, project-level measures may be unavailable to reduce emissions to a level below the significance thresholds.
+The contribution of future development project-related emissions may be significant and are therefore considered cumulatively considerable.
 This cumulative impact is considered to be significant and unavoidable.